 Speedfeed magazines had a unique design that allowed for faster reloading.

 The advantage of using Speedfeed magazines was that they could be reloaded quickly in a competition or tactical situation.

 Speedfeed disappeared because the market for high-capacity magazines declined after the September 11th attacks.

-Based on the article, it seems that the Speedfeed stocks are not doing well.
-The company is struggling and the stock prices have reflected that.
+Based on the article, the Speedfeed stocks are not doing well.
+The company is struggling, and the stock prices have reflected that.
 However, there is still some hope for the company.
 They are working on new products and expanding their market.
 With these changes, there is a chance that the company will be able to turn things around.